ya0903/HomeLab/README.md

 This homelab is designed to:

 • Host a large self‑managed media streaming platform

 • Provide private cloud services and data storage

 • Run containerised applications for automation and monitoring

 • Experiment with AI and local large language models

 • Serve as a learning platform for networking, DevOps and systems engineering

 • Act as a practical portfolio demonstrating real‑world infrastructure management

-All sensitive data such as public IPs, domains, credentials and exact storage paths are intentionally redacted for privacy.
+All sensitive data, such as public IPs, domains, credentials and exact storage paths are intentionally redacted for privacy.

 ---